 And although though most of these works of art might not be historically accurate, it is important that they exist and remind the audience of the greatness of Viking age warriors.

-As you can see, Vikings' lives, mythology, and art were so special and unique that it would be impossible that no one found inspiration in it.
-They manage to impress the artists for decades after their existence and therefore make sure they will never be forgotten.
+As you can see, Vikings' lives, mythology, and art were so special and unique that it would be impossible not to find inspiration in it.
+They managed to impress artists for decades after their existence and therefore make sure they will never be forgotten.

-Their art history is something we cannot let be underestimated and looked down upon, for it is still an essential part of our society, whether we saw it or not.
+Their art history is something we cannot underestimated and look down upon, for it is still an essential part of our society, whether we see it or not.
 So, instead of visiting your favorite local museum, try to find one that could give you a better understanding of Viking art styles...

 ...or simply take a horn of mead and find out more about it online, like the rest of us, modern Vikings.